-New for 2017, our MA in Urban History and Culture provides an unparalleled opportunity to study the social, political, cultural and economic development of two great world cities: Paris and London.
-It is offered in collaboration with Queen Mary University of London's (QMUL) School of History and School of Geography.
+Our MA in Urban History and Culture provides an unparalleled opportunity to study the social, political, cultural and economic development of two great world cities: Paris and London.
+It is offered in collaboration with Queen Mary University of London's School of History, School of Geography and School of English and Drama.

 Students should have an upper second-class honours degree in a relevant Humanities-related subject.
 A recognised equivalent from an accredited overseas institution is also accepted.

 If English is not your first language, satisfactory evidence of your English language proficiency must be provided.
 IELTS 7.0 (minimum writing 6.5) is the minimum level for entry to the course.

 The degree is taught entirely in English and there is no French language requirement.

 The MA in Urban History and Culture is a unique opportunity to study the social, political, cultural and economic development of the modern city from historical perspectives and through comparative experience of two of the great urban laboratories of the Western world, Paris and London.

 You will explore the development of urban topography and planning through site visits and analysis, using a primarily bifocal approach to the growth of city living and management, and how that has shaped the fabric of the world.